LetsWrappIt/DocMkr/README.md

 Save as: make-manual.cmd

+### Step 6: Build the PDF
-Call the build script, it will call DocMkr to build your first PDF document.
+Call the build script.
+It will call DocMkr to build your first PDF document.
 From here you can build further and further.